-Please see Annex 1 for the latest data.
+Please see Annex 1 for the current contextual data.

-At Ashcroft Primary Academy, we aim to ensure that any gap in attainment for pupils within any of the identified groups is diminished.
+At XXXXXXXX Academy, we aim to ensure that any gap in attainment for pupils within any of the identified groups is diminished.
 This is achieved through rigorous tracking and monitoring of individuals as well as groups of children concerning their progress and attainment.
-We also provide equal opportunities to access the curriculum for all pupils.
-The information provided here aims to demonstrate that we give careful consideration to equality issues in everything that we do at Ashcroft Primary Academy.
-By having 'due regard', it ensures that we work towards eliminating discrimination, harassment and victimisation and other conduct that is prohibited by the Equality Act.
-We are committed to working for equality for all our staff, parents/carers and children to meet our duties under the Equality Act 2010.
+We also provide equal opportunities to access the curriculum for all pupils and make all reasonable adjustments to ensure that all children receive their full entitlement.
+The information provided here aims to demonstrate that we consider equality issues in everything that we do at our academy.
+By having 'due regard', it ensures that we work towards eliminating discrimination, harassment and victimisation and other conduct that is prohibited by the